dskho/0xatom.github.io/_posts/2020-09-18-monitoring.md

 5667/tcp open  tcpwrapped
 ```

 Lot of stuff, http/https display the same website Nagios XI platform.
 Nagios is an open-source computer-software application that monitors systems, networks etc. I've 0 experience with nagios and nagios pentesting.
-If we press the "Access Nagios XI" button will re-direct us to login panel.
+If we press the "Access Nagios XI" button will redirect us to login panel.

 ![](https://i.imgur.com/NBOoRgI.png)